OniCampos/P3-BehavioralCloning/README.md

 ## Details About Files In This Directory

+### `model.py`

+Python code used to load and preprocess the data extracted from the simulator, to define the architecture of the convolutional neural network and to train the model.

 ### `drive.py`

 Usage of `drive.py` requires you have saved the trained model as an h5 file, i.e. `model.h5`.
 See the [Keras documentation](https://keras.io/getting-started/faq/#how-can-i-save-a-keras-model) for how to create this file using the following command: